Supercurrents and (Partial) Supersymmetry in Adjoint QCD$_2$ and Its Generalizations: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Ross Dempsey and Fedor Popov for very useful discussions.
-This work was supported in part by the Simons Foundation Grant No.~917464 (Simons Collaboration on Confinement and QCD Strings), the US Department of Energy under Award No.~DE-SC0007968, and the US National Science Foundation under Grant No.~PHY-2209997.
+This work was supported in part by the Simons Foundation Grant No.~917464 (Simons Collaboration on Confinement and QCD Strings), the US Department of Energy under Award No.~DE-SC0007968, and the US National Science Foundation under Grants No.~PHY-2207584 and PHY-2209997.